The Theatre School > About > Faculty & Staff > Performance > George Keating

 George Keating

 George Keating is a longtime member of Actors’ Equity Association.
-He appears frequently on Chicago’s many stages such as: The Paramount, The Goodman, Northlight, The Marriott, Drury Lane, Chicago Shakespeare and Court.
+He continues to appear on Chicago’s many stages such as: The Paramount, The Goodman, Northlight, The Marriott, Drury Lane, Chicago Shakespeare and Court.
 He has toured stages throughout the U.S. and Europe and in 2007 received the inaugural Angela Lansbury Award for Best Supporting Actor at the International Mystery Writers’ Festival.
-He starred as the Emcee of The Sing-A-Long Wizard of Oz at the Gershwin Theatre on Broadway.
+He can be spotted in a few commercials and TV shows.

-George is the co-founder of Theatrebam Chicago and co-creator of the award-winning hit shows Schoolhouse Rock Live! and Schoolhouse Rock Live Too! (available for license through Music Theatre International).
+George is the co-founder of Theatrebam Chicago and co-creator of the award-winning hit shows Schoolhouse Rock Live! and Schoolhouse Rock Live Too!, licensed through Music Theatre International.

 He was honored to train in kabuki theater with the great Shozo Sato, Order of the Sacred Treasure of Japan, culminating in a production of the world premiere of Kabuki Lady Macbeth by Karen Sunde at Chicago Shakespeare Theatre.